aligurbuz/laravel-api/README.md

     }

 ```
-In the above code, php will detect an error in the UserController.php file for string aaaaaaa; We wrote something called.
+In the above code, php will detect an error in the UserController.php file for string aaaaaaa;
 This should return 500 as the system.